Man's Best Friend (1993 film): Plot

 Noticing Perry's animosity towards their new dog, Lori decides to find Max a new home.
 She takes him to a junkyard and leaves him with the owner Ray, who assures her that Max will be taken to a ranch in a few days.
 However, when Lori leaves, Ray chains Max to the wall and beats him with a shovel to end his barking.
 When Max pulls loose from his chain, Ray burns his face with a blow torch but is quickly overpowered and killed.
 Max, now scarred, makes his way back to Lori's house.
-The police, after discovering the dead mugger and having Jarret clarify that it was Max who killed him, now intend to stop Max at any cost.
+The police, after discovering the dead mugger and having Jarret confirm that Max was the culprit, now intend to stop Max at any cost.
 By the time Max returns to Lori's house, Perry has replaced him with a new puppy named Spike.
-Max, feeling betrayed, burns Perry's face with acidic urine and attacks Lori before the police arrive, forcing Max to flee.
+Max, feeling betrayed, burns Perry's face with his acidic urine, and attacks Lori before the police arrive, forcing Max to flee.

 An ambulance takes Perry away, and the police demand Lori's help to catch Max.
 Later that night, Max returns and kills the officers watching the house.
 In an attempt to get him back, Jarret kidnaps Lori and Spike in hopes that Max will follow them to the EMAX building which he does.
 She first discovers him in the laboratory.
 Max relinquishes his aggressive, homicidal nature and begins to kiss Lori's hand.
 Jarret shoots Max with a shotgun before being knocked onto a large electrical cage, which kills him.
 Lori pets Max's head as he dies.

 Three months later, Rudy's collie has given birth to puppies, most of which look like their mother, with the exception of a black puppy that resembles Max.